webrecorder/pywb/README.md

 vagrant up
 ```

-After all the components of pywb are installed, the uwsgi server will start and you should see:
+After pywb and all its dependencies are installed, the uwsgi server will start up and you should see:

 ```
 spawned uWSGI worker 1 (and the only) (pid: 123, cores: 1)
 ```

-At this point, you can open a web browser and navigate to http://localhost:8080 for testing.
+At this point, you can open a web browser and navigate to `http://localhost:8080` for testing.

 ### Automated Tests